 The House approved both articles on Dec.
 18 in mostly party-line votes.
 Both required simple majority votes, which is 50% plus one more vote (218), after which the president is impeached.

-Trump now faces a trial in the Senate, where that body will decide whether he should be removed from office.
+Trump now faces a vote on the articles in the Senate, which will decide whether he is to be removed from office.
+Conviction, at this point, is unlikely in the Republican-controlled Senate.

 Justification for impeachment